tatumio/doc/docs/rpc/evm-blockchains/optimism-rpc-documentation/network-state/eth_getbalance.md

 ### Overview

-The `eth_getBalance` method is an Optimism JSON-RPC method that allows you to retrieve the Ether balance of a specified address.
-This method can be used to query the balance of any Optimism address, whether it is a contract or an externally owned account (EOA).
+The `eth_getBalance` method is method that allows you to retrieve the Ether balance of a specified address.
+This method can be used to query the balance of any address, whether it is a contract or an externally owned account (EOA).
 A common use case for this method is to display the current balance of a user's account in a wallet application or a decentralized application (DApp).

 ### Parameters

 The method requires two parameters:

-1. **`address`** (required): The Optimism address of the account or contract whose balance you want to query.
+1. **`address`** (required): The address of the account or contract whose balance you want to query.
    * Example: `"0x742d35Cc6634C0532925a3b844Bc454e4438f44e"`
 2. **`blockParameter`** (optional): The block number or block identifier to specify the point in time for which you want to query the balance.
    * Example: `"latest"` or `"0x1"`